jeremyButtler/freezeTB/slidesAndWriting/writeUp.md

   (actual memory used) (`%M`), and the processor usage (`%P`) (`/usr/bin/time -f "%e\t%M\t%P"`).
-We made graphs comparing time, memory usage, AMRs detected, and consensus similarity for freezeTB and TBProfile with R version 3.6.3 [@R] using the ggplot2 version 3.2.1 [@ggplot2], data.table version 1.12.8 [@dataTbl], and viridisLite 0.3.0 [@viridisLite] packages.
+We made graphs comparing time, memory usage, AMRs detected, and consensus similarity for wf-tb-amr, TBProfiler, and freezeTB with R version 3.6.3 [@R] using the ggplot2 version 3.2.1 [@ggplot2], data.table version 1.12.8 [@dataTbl], and viridisLite 0.3.0 [@viridisLite] packages.

+**May need to update versions.
+Things are out of date**

 <!--This is to have separate numbering for suplemental
     figures